 Linear encoder manufacturers offer either absolute or incremental linear encoders.
 With an incremental encoder, you can monitor direction, speed, or position.
 It can also count pulses.
-One of the benefits of an incremental linear encoder is that it is often more cost-efficient than an absolute one.
+One of the benefits of an linear encoder is that it is often more cost-efficient than an absolute one.

 However, if you want to have more precise information, you need to have an absolute linear encoder.
 This type of encoder can give you the motor’s exact location.
 It will give you reference marks that are distance coded.
 That way, you can save the real position location.
 This remains even if the power is off, which means you will never lose the location.